How We Measure

 Reading the CMS snapshot

-On each CMS profile page, a panel of bars summarizes the industrial sites we've measured that run on that platform.
-Read them as a portrait of what people have built on the CMS, not what the CMS is capable of.
-A platform can power a 5,000-page catalog and still show a "Small business" scale bar if that's what its industrial users actually use it for.
-Every bar is the typical case across the sites we measured on that platform, and every share is counted over the sites we could measure, not the whole field.
+Each CMS profile page carries a panel of bars summarizing the industrial sites we have measured on that platform.
+The bars describe what has been built on the CMS, not what the CMS is capable of.
+A platform can support a 5,000-page catalog and still show a "Small business" scale bar if that is how its industrial users deploy it.

 Scale